gelnior/teatime/README.rst

 *NB: CSS are handled by Stylus, the Coffeescript-like language for CSS.*

-The sample code is based on Backbone.js but there is very few code and it almost do nothing, I put also JQuery and Underscore.js as default dependencies but the most interesting part is in the cakefile.
-You will just have to rename your file and the application name in the Cakefile to start working.
-Build and automatic build actions are already configured.

 ===Setup===

 Just change the name of the application in the cakefile by changing the variable *appName*.
+Then rename files as you like.

-To use teatime tools,  you should must set up a development environment :
+Don't forget that to use teatime tools,  you should must set up a development environment :

     git clone https://github.com/ry/node.git